dagursunil/wallet-service/README.md

     </configuration>
 </plugin>
 ```
-4. Adjusting the number of concurrent threads in application.properties current server.tomcat.max-threads=400
+4. Adjusting the number of concurrent threads in application.properties example: server.tomcat.max-threads=400 .